averissimo/mass-blast/README.md

 MassBLAST
 ==========

-Library to query multiple files against many databases
+Perform BLAST queries from multiple files against different databases at once

 **We recommend using a packaged release of MassBlast available [at this link](https://github.com/averissimo/mass-blast/releases)**.
 The only requirement is to have BLAST+ installed.
 See all the information in the section below.